BedoEbied/Cindle/README.md

 # Cindle
-Your companion to perform your favorite interests and activities without needing to an extant group of friends, here we do it for you!
+Your companion to perform your favorite interests and activities without needing an extant group of friends, here we do it for you!

 ## Description
 Collaboration project for Software-Engineering course at Kafrelsheikh University